Tim Cook Just Confirmed That Apple Is Working On Tech For Self-Driving Cars

-Apple CEO Tim cook has finally broken his silence on the company’s interest in self-driving cars.
-Here’s the deal: Apple is working on technology that could make it into self driving cars, but the company won't say whether or not they'll we'll be getting an Apple car.
+Apple CEO Tim Cook has finally broken his silence on the company’s interest in self-driving cars.
+Here’s the deal: Apple is working on technology that could make it into self-driving cars, but the company won't say whether or not it will actually make a self-driving car at some point.

-“We are focusing on autonomous systems,” Cook said in an interview to Bloomberg.
+“We are focusing on autonomous systems,” Cook said in an interview with Bloomberg.
 “And clearly, one purpose of autonomous systems is self-driving cars.
-We sort of see it as the mother of all A.I. projects.
-It’s probably one of the most difficult A.I. projects.”
+We sort of see it as the mother of all AI projects.
+It’s probably one of the most difficult AI projects.”

 Cook refused to elaborate on whether this means that Apple would build its own self-driving car in the future.
 “We’re not really saying from a product point of view what we will do,” he said, “but we are being straightforward that it’s a core technology that we view as being very important.”